 The station house has been meticulously recreated with a booking hall, station master’s office, traditional waiting room, real fireplace, antique seats, cigarette dispenser, luggage trolley and old-fashioned suitcases.

 The menu features cream tea (two scones, homemade jam or lemon curd and tea or coffee) or afternoon tea, which needs to be booked in advance for 1pm or 3pm.
-I made a reservation for afternoon tea to spend time with friends and celebrate Alison’s birthday along with Paola and Meggy.
+I made a reservation for afternoon tea to spend time with friends and celebrate Alison’s birthday.
 We loved every minute of it!

 After passing through the waiting room, manager Alex Adomeit (also known in foodie circles as the owner of Holy Schnitzels food truck) escorted us to the first class carriage “Louis”.
 He took our coats and showed us to four plush seats and an impeccably-set table with branded bone china, silver service, fresh flowers and a beautiful table lamp.
 For an additional charge, a private 4-seater compartment can be booked in advance but we were perfectly happy with our seats.

 One of the cars has a bar and there are wines, beer, fizz and spirits available.
 For the special occasion, we shared two perfectly chilled mini bottles of Prosecco, served in elegant champagne coupes.
 Cheers!